Skip to content

-As more employers implement working-from-home policies to help protect the health of their employees, some important changes need to be made.
+As more employers implement policies to allow their employees to work from home to protect their health, some important changes need to be made.

-As part of this review, finance professionals need to provide clear guidelines on employee expenses - what can and can’t be claimed when working from home.
+Employers introducing work-from-home policies need to revise company policies and duties to satisfy remote employees’ needs.
+Finance professionals must provide clear rules on employee expenses - what can and cannot be claimed for working from home.

-Here’s a look at how to update your policy.
+Here’s a look at how to update your business expense policy.

 Review your existing policy

 If your existing policy doesn’t explicitly cover remote working then it needs to be added and updated.
-And if it does, amendments are likely to be required as working from home becomes a requirement rather than an option.
+If it does, amendments are likely necessary as working from home becomes a requirement rather than an option.

-Reasonable agreements need to be made to ensure that employees are not financially hit by the new arrangements while also balancing the potential cost benefits of workers not having to commute.
+Reasonable agreements need to be made to ensure that employees are not financially hit by the new arrangements.
+But they also need to balance the potential cost benefits of workers not having to commute.

-Any changes or updates made to company rules should be clearly communicated and form a part of a remote working policy guide that covers all of the main employer responsibilities.
+Any changes or updates made during your expense policy review should be clearly communicated.
+They should form a part of a remote working policy guide that covers all of the main employer responsibilities.

 Homeworkers should be able to claim any additional costs that are incurred solely for business purposes.
 Expenses that are the same irrespective of where the person is working, should not be included.

-The challenge for finance teams is trying to differentiate between these two categories.
+The challenge for finance teams in managing remote employee expenses is trying to differentiate between these two categories.

 Office equipment

-If remote working requires additional equipment or furniture to be bought, these costs may need to be reimbursed.
-This may be for the purchase of an office chair, first-aid kit or a software license that’s required for business use.
+If remote working requires additional equipment or furniture to be bought, reimbursing expenses might be required.
+This purchase could be an office chair, a first-aid kit, or a software license required for business use.

 Stationery and office resources